wildmaster84/xenia-canary/README.md

 - Yes a lot of games are dependant on servers therefore will not work, unless a server is developed for that game.
 For example many games requires EA servers, without them netplay will not work.

-Can I use multiple instances for the same game?

-- No, you cannot use multiple instances due to the first instance using up ports.
-You will need to use a VM or a [Shadow PC](https://shadow.tech/).

 Can I use multiple PCs on the same network?

-- No, you currently cannot use different PCs on the same network to connect to a session hosted on the same network.
-However a VPN will get around this issue.
+- Yes this will require hosting [Xenia Web Services](https://github.com/AdrianCassar/Xenia-WebServices) on your local network.
+However, connecting to the API via the internet on the same network will require a VPN.

 Where can I **download** the Canary Netplay build?